hpc/charliecloud/doc-src/ch-fromhost_desc.rst

 image is left in an undefined state.
 Injection is currently implemented using a simple file copy, but that may change in the future.

-By default, file paths that contain the string :code:`/bin` are assumed to be executables and are placed in :code:`/usr/bin` within the container.
+By default, file paths that contain the strings :code:`/bin` or :code:`/sbin` are assumed to be executables and placed in :code:`/usr/bin` within the container.
 File paths that contain the strings :code:`/lib` or :code:`.so` are assumed to be shared libraries and are placed in the first-priority directory reported by :code:`ldconfig` (see :code:`--lib-path` below).
 Other files are placed in the directory specified by :code:`--dest`.

 If any shared libraries are injected, run :code:`ldconfig` inside the container (using :code:`ch-run -w`) after injection.